 The body’s response to primary respiratory acid-base disorders involves intracellular buffers followed by altered renal excretion of acid.
 There is little extracellular buffering capability for carbon dioxide (i.e. carbon dioxide moves rapidly across cell membranes and bicarbonate cannot buffer increases in carbon dioxide).
 Because of this, the body cannot offset an acute respiratory acidosis as well as a more chronic respiratory acidosis, where renal compensatory mechanisms kick in.
 This is why the factor in the equation below (Y) is low for acute and higher for chronic.
-Note, that the respiratory system cannot correct itself, i.e. the lungs cannot correct for a primary respiratory disturbance (unlike the kidney, which can correct a primary metabolic disturbance).
-The veterinarian has to intervene to help the lungs correct a primary respiratory acid-base abnormality.
+Note, that the respiratory system cannot correct itself, i.e. the lungs cannot correct for a primary respiratory disturbance (unlike the kidney, which can correct a primary metabolic disturbance), unless the primary disturbance was mild and self-limiting (e.g. an anticipatory respiratory alkalosis occurs in sled dogs before a race due to excitement-induced hyperventilation).
+Usually, the veterinarian has to intervene to help the lungs correct a primary respiratory acid-base abnormality.

 The following formulae can be used as guides to determine the expected metabolic compensatory responses to primary respiratory acid-base disorders:

 HCO3– (expected) = HCO3–(normal) + ([pCO2(measured) – pCO2 (normal)] x Y) ± 2

 Y = 0.15 for an acute respiratory acidosis (< 24 hours)